Nobody but Me (Isley Brothers song)

 "Nobody but Me" is a song written by O'Kelly, Rudolph, and Ronald Isley of The Isley Brothers and first recorded by The Isley Brothers in 1962.

-The most commercially successful and widely known version to date is the 1968 US Top 10 hit by The Human Beinz, which was their only chart success.
+The most commercially successful and widely known version to date is the 1968 US Top 10 hit by The Human Beinz, which was their only major chart success.

 The Isley Brothers

 The Isley Brothers' original version, released as a single on Wand 131, failed to make the pop or R&B charts.

 The Human Beinz

-The song was covered by Youngstown, Ohio's The Human Beinz and made them one-hit wonders after it reached number eight on the Billboard pop singles chart in 1968.
+The song was covered by Youngstown, Ohio's The Human Beinz and made them one-hit wonders after it reached number eight on the Billboard pop singles chart in 1968, and number four in Canada.
 It was included on some versions of Lenny Kaye's Nuggets compilation.

 Dave Marsh, in his Book of Rock Lists named the version by the Human Beinz "The most negative song to hit the Top 40," noting that the word "no" is sung over 100 times in a mere 2:16.
 Marsh also counts the word "nobody" 46 times more; he adds "for balance, they throw in the word Yeah once".